Skip to main content

 Lending Pools

 Lending pools in Vesu are isolated lending facilities where users share the same liquidity and risks.
 Other than traditional DeFi lending markets, Vesu allows everyone to create new lending pools.
-Vesu thus enables participants and the braoder market to coordinate around capital allocation instead of designating a central party to fulfill this role.
+Vesu thus enables participants and the broader market to coordinate around capital allocation instead of designating a central party to fulfill this role.

 info